-Arts for the Blues began as a collaborative research project between artists, therapists, universities, NHS trusts and cultural institutions.
+Arts for the Blues began as a collaborative research project between artists, therapists, universities, NHS trusts and cultural institutions, based at Edge Hill University and the University of Salford.
 The team have developed a new evidence-based creative psychological therapy for depression in response to research and findings which point to a need for a helpful and alternative model of treatment for depression in the UK.
 Arts for the Blues was originally designed to help tackle depression in adults in deprived areas of North West England and began in a primary mental health care setting in Manchester.
 Since then, the project has grown to deliver pilot projects in Liverpool, Manchester and surrounding areas.
 It has also been adapted for use with children, NHS clinical staff, carers, and mothers and babies.

 We are continuing to develop further research to explore how creative psychological therapies, and Arts for the Blues, can improve wellbeing.
 We are committed to working collaboratively with individuals and organisations to enhance current delivery of place-based arts initiatives.

 We work closely with arts organisations, health and social care organisations, lived experience experts, frontline staff and local leads to encourage shared learning across sectors and regions.

 How did the model develop?

 How is this model different?

 Arts for the Blues is an evidence based creative psychological therapy that offers a model for the safe uses of the arts in healthcare, community, and artistic practice.
 The model is extensively used across these sectors.

 It is flexible and versatile so that it may be adapted for use across different populations and for different purposes.

 “The activities really brought perspective on feelings and emotions”Arts for the Blues participant